Identifying the Effect of Persuasion: Introduction

 \section{Introduction}

-How effectively one can accomplish persuasion has been of interest to ancient Greek philosophers in the Lyceum of Athens,\footnote{See \citet{sep-aristotle-rhetoric} for three technical means of persuasion in Aristotle's \textit{Rhetoric}.} to early--modern English preachers in St Paul's Cathedral,\footnote{See \citet{kirby2008public} for historic details of the public persuasion at Paul's Cross, the open-air pulpit in St Paul's Cathedral in the 16th century.} and to contemporary American news producers at Fox News in New York City.\footnote{\citet{dellavigna2007fox} and \citet{martin2017bias} measure the persuasive effects of slanted news using data on Fox News.} Recently, economists have been endeavoring to build theoretical models of persuasion \citep[e.g.][]{kamenica2011,CDK,gentzkow2017,Prat,bergemann2017information} and to quantify empirically to what extent persuasive effort affects the behavior of consumers, voters, donors, and investors \citep[see][for a survey of the recent literature]{dellavigna2010persuasion}.
+How effectively one can persuade one's audience has been of interest to ancient Greek philosophers in the Lyceum of Athens,\footnote{See \citet{sep-aristotle-rhetoric} for three technical means of persuasion in Aristotle's \textit{Rhetoric}.} early--modern English preachers in St Paul's Cathedral,\footnote{See \citet{kirby2008public} for historic details of the public persuasion at Paul's Cross, the open-air pulpit in St Paul's Cathedral in the 16th century.} and contemporary American news producers at Fox News in New York City.\footnote{\citet{dellavigna2007fox} and \citet{martin2017bias} measure the persuasive effects of slanted news using data on Fox News.} Recently, economists have been endeavoring to build theoretical models of persuasion \citep[e.g.,][]{kamenica2011,CDK,gentzkow2017,Prat,bergemann2017information} and to quantify empirically the extent to which persuasive efforts affect the behavior of consumers, voters, donors, and investors \citep[see][for a survey of the recent literature]{dellavigna2010persuasion}.